jairusjimenez/etch-a-sketch/README.md

 Odin Project's 3rd Activity: Etch-a-sketch made in jQuery.

-This are the 5 features in my work:
+This are the 5 features in my work:<br>
 1. Default etch-a-sketch: Done.
 The current limit of columns is at 113.<br>
 2. Changing Colors: Done and no bugs!
 Yay! <br>
 3. Opacity: Done and no bugs!
 Yay! <br>